Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h3 id="filtering">Filtering</h3>

 The first way to simplify a graph is to use filtering, as it helps users extract and understand the information they need in the graph.
-The method should allow users to freely select attributes and relationships they are interested in and then use these features to create a small and informative summary graph that reveals the basic characteristics of the nodes and their relationships in the original graph.
+The method should allow users to freely select attributes and relationships they are interested in and then use these features to create a small and informative graph.

 <h3 id="layouts">Layouts</h3>